IIIF/api/source/presentation/4.0/model.md

 ### quantityValue
 {: #quantityValue}

-The `quantityValue` property of a Quantity conveys its numerical component.
+The `quantityValue` property of a Quantity conveys its numerical component, used with `unit` to determine how to interpret the number relative to quantities.

 The value of `quantityValue` _MUST_ be a floating point number.